-You don't activate your magic or superpower without an announcement.
+You don't activate your superpower without an announcement.
 After all, randomly bursting into flames at a dinner party would be rather rude of you, if you were the Human Torch

 So you put together a ritual that triggers things, complete with a Catch Phrase

 .
 You shout "Flame On!" and the other dinner guests — or anyway, the audience

 — knows things are about to get flame-y.

 In short, you (the writer) invoke your character's power to suspend disbelief